raspberrypilearning/getting-started-with-raspberry-pi-lesson/Lesson-1/lesson-plan-1.md

 ###All students are able to:

 - Plug the components of a RPi together.
-- Understand that computers are general-purpose devices, and not every computer obviously resembles one.
+- Understand that computers are general-purpose devices, and that not every computer obviously resembles one.
 - Identify the basic architecture of a computer: processor, storage, and input/output.

 ###Most students are able to: